wojtekmaj/react-daterange-picker/packages/react-daterange-picker/README.md

 [React-Calendar](https://github.com/wojtekmaj/react-calendar), on which React-DateRange-Picker relies heavily, uses modern web technologies.
 That's why it's so fast, lightweight and easy to style.
 This, however, comes at a cost of [supporting only modern browsers](https://caniuse.com/#feat=internationalization).

-#### Legacy browsers

-If you need to support legacy browsers like Internet Explorer 10, you will need to use [Intl.js](https://github.com/andyearnshaw/Intl.js/) or another Intl polyfill along with React-DateRange-Picker.

 ### Installation

 Add React-DateRange-Picker to your project by executing `npm install @wojtekmaj/react-daterange-picker` or `yarn add @wojtekmaj/react-daterange-picker`.